Ketamine for Intensive Care Unit Patients

 The trial information does not specify if you need to stop taking your current medications.
 However, it mentions that participants will be receiving non-ketamine continuous sedative infusions, so you may continue with those if applicable.

-Is ketamine safe for use in ICU patients?
+Is there any evidence suggesting that ketamine is likely to be safe for ICU patients?

 This trial is for adult ICU patients on ventilators early in their stay, excluding those with brain injuries, uncontrolled high blood pressure, schizophrenia, severe liver failure, palliative care status, paralysis medication use, tracheostomy breathing through the neck, ketamine allergy, recent liver transplant or who are pregnant/breastfeeding.